k0r1g/bio/_posts/2024-10-1-mini-blog-post-1.md

 P.S.
 I am being way more open about my personal thoughts than I am comfortable with, but I think it's good to be more authentic, and it helps that no one actually reads this.

 P.P.S.
 I know I've got my Anki to do, but I actually enjoy doing that, and I'll get to it later on a break.

+*Update*
+Finished the interview, don't think it went amazingly well.
+Interviewer seemed to be going through the motions, and I could tell I wasn't pattern matching to what she was searching for in an ideal candidate.
+I really simply have to apply to way more places aggressively.

 [back]({{ site.url }})